 - Acute myocardial infarction emergency room physician malpractice cases that resulted in compensation averaged about $383,000.
 These are the second most common emergency healthcare provider negligence claims.

-- One medical insurer estimates that in 2014, there will be 3.73 claims for every 100,000 emergency department visits and that one-third of these claims will result in a settlement or verdict for the plaintiff.
+- One medical insurer estimates that there are 3.73 claims for every 100,000 emergency department visits and that one-third of these claims will result in a settlement or verdict for the plaintiff.
+(ER typically pay between $10,000 and $20,000 a year for malpractice insurance.)

 - The severity of outcome (death and disability) is the most powerful predictor of both whether a claim will be brought and the settlement value of the case.